Jeiwan/uniswapv3-book/src/milestone_1/deployment.md

 > We're going to write big contracts that don't fit into the Ethereum contract size limit (which is `24576` bytes), thus we need to tell Anvil to allow bigger smart contracts.

-Anvil runs a single Ethereum node, so this is not really a network, but that's ok.
+Anvil runs a single Ethereum node, so this is not a network, but that's ok.
 By default, it creates 10 accounts with 10,000 ETH in each of them.
 It prints the addresses and related private keys when it starts–we'll be using one of these addresses when deploying and interacting with the contract from UI.

-Anvil exposes JSON-RPC API interface at `127.0.0.1:8545`–this interface is the main way of interacting with Ethereum nodes.
-You can find full API reference [here](https://ethereum.org/en/developers/docs/apis/json-rpc/).
+Anvil exposes the JSON-RPC API interface at `127.0.0.1:8545`–this interface is the main way of interacting with Ethereum nodes.
+You can find the full API reference [here](https://ethereum.org/en/developers/docs/apis/json-rpc/).
 And this is how you can call it via `curl`:
 ```shell
 $ curl -X POST -H 'Content-Type: application/json' \
   --data '{"id":1,"jsonrpc":"2.0","method":"eth_chainId"}' \